JMehdi2/School-Projects/Business_cycle_description-Cyprus/readme.md

-# Advanced Macroeconomics Home Assignment
+# Describing Business Cycles in Cyprus

-**The task is to describe business cycles in Cyprus, and to compare with business cycles in the USA in light of D. Williamson' Macroeconomics textbook**
+**The object of this home assignment is to describe business cycles in Cyprus, while comparing them to those in the USA in light of D. Williamson's Macroeconomics textbook.**

 Data is processed on Microsoft Excel.